-Brian McMillan brings experience and insight from more than 10 years in manufacturing, distribution and sales and more than 18 years practicing law at Brooks Pierce to bear on his counsel to individuals and businesses.
-His practice focuses on a wide variety of litigation and transactional matters.
+Brian McMillan brings experience and insight from more than 10 years in manufacturing, distribution and sales and more than 26 years practicing law at Brooks Pierce to bear on his counsel to individuals and businesses.
+His practice focuses on a variety of litigation and transactional matters.

-"My real-world experience in business impacts my understanding of and my perspective on the legal problems that my clients face and helps me identify sustainable, practical, cost-effective solutions for my clients."
+"My real-world experience in business impacts my understanding of and my perspective on the legal problems that the Firm's clients face and helps me identify sustainable, practical, cost-effective solutions for our clients."

-Brian advocates for his clients in a wide range of business disputes, both before litigation commences and during litigation, including breach of contract, breach of warranty, and property tax disputes.
+Brian advocates for clients in a variety of business disputes, both before litigation commences and during litigation, including breach of contract, breach of warranty, and property tax disputes.
 He also has experience litigating will caveats and disputes among owners of closely-held entities.

-With more than ten years of experience in business management and operations, Brian understands his clients and their industries and regularly provides advice to his clients on day-to-day business matters and their legal implications, in effect serving as general counsel to those clients.
+With more than ten years of experience in business management and operations, Brian understands the Firm's clients and their industries and regularly provides advice on day-to-day business matters and their legal implications, in effect serving as general counsel to those clients.

 Honors & Recognitions